-2014-15 Food Council Working Groups and Task Forces
+Previous Food Council Working Groups and Task Forces

 Each year the Food Council identifies several working groups and task forces as priorities, informed by previous work and community input as well as emerging opportunities and concerns.
-Food Council meetings often include time for working groups to meet on a rotating basis.
-The community is welcome and encouraged to attend monthly Food Council meetings and participate in working group activities.
-Current 2015 working groups include:

-- Community Outreach and Engagement: This working group is reaching out to different communities, encouraging engagement in local food policy, sharing information about the Homegrown Minneapolis Food Council and its work, and creating a space for the community to provide feedback on Food Council activities.
+- Community Outreach and Engagement: This working group reached out to different communities, encouraging engagement in local food policy, sharing information about the Homegrown Minneapolis Food Council and its work, and creating a space for the community to provide feedback on Food Council activities.
 It also supports the annual Open House and recently launched the Friends of Homegrown Minneapolis Food Council Facebook page.

-- Local Food (Fruit and Vegetable) Aggregation and Distribution (Food Hubs): This group is exploring emerging and established efforts in the Twin Cities region to aggregate, store, process, and distribute local foods and fostering information sharing and connections between these efforts. **The Food Hubs group conducted a survey of existing and emerging food hubs in the Twin Cities area and convened survey participants for a conversation in spring 2015.
+- Local Food (Fruit and Vegetable) Aggregation and Distribution (Food Hubs): This group explored emerging and established efforts in the Twin Cities region to aggregate, store, process, and distribute local foods and fostering information sharing and connections between these efforts. **The Food Hubs group conducted a survey of existing and emerging food hubs in the Twin Cities area and convened survey participants for a conversation in spring 2015.
 Learn about the survey results.

-- Land Access: This group is involved in finding more space for growers to grow food in Minneapolis.
+- Land Access: This group was involved in finding more space for growers to grow food in Minneapolis.
 The group’s current focus is to find ways to make it easier for residents to access land for growing food.
 The working group emerged from strategic planning done by the Homegrown Minneapolis Food Council in early 2013, which was informed by community input at the December 2012 stakeholder event and the work done during the first two phases of Homegrown Minneapolis.
 Learn more about this working group's history.

-During 2014, the Staple Foods Ordinance Task Force was instrumental to City Council approval of amendments to the Staple Foods Ordinance, which will increase the healthy food options available in licensed grocery stores.
+- During 2014, the Staple Foods Ordinance Task Force was instrumental to City Council approval of amendments to the Staple Foods Ordinance, which will increase the healthy food options available in licensed grocery stores.
 In addition, the Mobile Grocery Store Task Force successfully worked with the City Council on new mobile grocery store regulations, allowing mobile grocery stores to offer a bigger selection of healthy foods and operate in more locations than before.
 Additionally, the Animals working group worked with community and City partners to successfully remove the neighbors’ signature requirement from the honeybee ordinance.